SEO Content Marketing

-This is a four-week course combining video modules and written content with live group mentoring sessions.
+This is a five-week course combining video modules and written content with live group mentoring sessions.

-- Thursday COB submission of assignments and samples for review (optional)
+- Submit assignments and samples for review (optional)

 Your content marketing mentor

-Steven Lewis has been content marketing since before it was a term.
-“Blogging” wasn’t even a word when Steven started his first blog in 1994 (back when blogs were called “zines” and four years before Google launched, so SEO hadn’t even been invented — because there were no search engines.
+Steven Lewis has been content marketing since before content marketing was a term.
+“Blogging” wasn’t even a word when Steven started his first blog in 1994 (back then, blogs were called “zines”).
+That was four years before Google launched, so SEO hadn’t even been invented — because there were no search engines.

 As a journalist Steven has been published around the world — the Financial Times, the Wall Street Journal, Esquire, GQ…

 Today, after more than 20 years of content marketing, website and SEO experience, Steven runs Sydney copywriting agency Taleist.
 Taleist is an agency of direct response copywriters who use their writing to persuade readers to take action.